SMosegaard/cds-vis/assignments/assignment-3/README.md

     - Optionally, implement batch normalization to mitigate overfitting
 4. Hyperparameter tuning:
     - Optionally, conduct GridSearch to tune hyperparameters through k-fold cross-validation with 5 folds to enhance classification accuracy and robustness
-    - The optimizer, learning rate, number of epochs, and batch size will be tuned, as they are anticipated to significantly impact model performance
+    - The number of epochs and batch size will be tuned, as they are anticipated to significantly impact model performance
 5. Model training:
     - Fit the compiled classifier on the training data
     - Optionally, implement data augmentation by generating new data through horizontal flipping and rotation of the original data, which then will be used for model fitting